ukcp-data/ukcp18-data-factory/instructions/ukcp18/ls3-instructions.md

 Note that the table separates out absolute values from anomaly values (which have variable IDs suffixed with "Anom" and _may_ have different units).

-**Land Strand 2 will deliver only absolute values rather than anomalies.** (The User Interface will generate anomalies by subtracting the climatologies from the absolute values).
+**Land Strand 3 will deliver only absolute values rather than anomalies.** (The User Interface will be able to generate anomalies by subtracting the climatologies from the absolute values).

 A common set of variable attributes are specified but, depending on the spatial representation, there might